rickeyguo/fedex-scraper/README.md

 - [x] automated reliable downloads for a sequence of hard-coded tracking #
 - [x] imported all tracking # into program, as JSON objects
 - [x] exception handling for the case of scheduled but not delivered
-- [ ] include built-in excel to json converter
+- [ ] write exception logs to file
-- [ ] better console logs for better logging on the command line
+- [x] better console logs for better logging on the command line
 - [ ] documentation on development process and setup procedure

 ## puppeteer downloading a pdf file that loads as a jsp